pranaydwivedi444/TIC_TAC_TOE/README.md

 ## Introduction

 This is a Tic Tac Toe game built with HTML, CSS, and JavaScript.
-It allows users to play the classic game of Tic Tac Toe against the computer.
+It allows users to play the classic game of Tic Tac for 2 players locally.

 ## Features
  - TIC_TAC_TOE provides a user-friendly interface for playing the game, with clear instructions and a simple, intuitive design.